Employment & Retention Services - Under-Employment Policy

 Journal Entry

-When implementing a sanction due to Under-Employment, or to a related activity, the EC Supervisor or lead must document in Journal Detail page that the reason for the sanction was related to under employment, or a related activity.
+When implementing a sanction due to under-employment, or to a related activity, the Employment Program Supervisor (EPS) or Lead must document in the CalSAWS Journal Detail page that the reason for the sanction was related to under-employment, or a related activity.

 Related Topics